deic-dk/pod_manifests/ubuntu_noble_lyrion.md

 When deleting a pod, your `cache` and `prefs` directories will be copied to `lyrion_config.tar.gz` in your ScienceData home folder.
 When firing up the image again, this archive, if present, will be copied over and used - and thus you'll continue where you left.

+To allow connecting clients (music players), the pod serves data on port 9000 (web frontend and audio streams) and 3483 (API).
+These ports are reverse proxied on the external ports listed in the field "external ports".
+If you're the only one running this pod, your external ports will also be 9000 (TCP) and 3483 (UDP and TCP) - making it straight forward to connect clients.
+If not, you may have to set up port forwarding in your end, as clients typically use hard-coded port numbers 9000 and 3483.

 By providing a public SSH key you can access your container via SSH.

 The image is pulled from our Docker registry.
 Build recipes are available on [GitHub](https://github.com/deic-dk/sciencedata_images).